jameshemp1/ClearWall/README.md

 This app is a two-in-one Windows Fireawall manager and network packet sniffer.

 The UI is quite barebones and a few areas of the backend like packet decoding need to be improved on.

+Built in the .NET framework and uses Windows Presentation Foundation framework for the UI.

+Utilizes .NET packages:
+PacketDotNet
+Sharppcap

+Non-standard C# libraries:
+NetFwTypeLib